ProzorroUKR/openprocurement.api/docs/source/tendering/belowthreshold/tutorial.rst

 .. note::
     Some of data will be mirrored to tender until contract will be activated for backward compatibility.

-Read more about working with EContracting in contracting system in :ref:`econtracting_tutorial` section.
+Read more about working with EContracting in contracting system in :ref:`contracting_tutorial` section.

 Cancelling tender